 The IAWG is a leading regional forum for networking, technical information sharing and coordination.
-Sub/working groups have formed to cover various subjects including those which are active today– humanitarian human resources, training and capacity building, disaster risk reduction and climate change, policy and advocacy, quality and accountability, and the information, communications and technology (ICT) working groups.
+Sub/working groups have formed to cover various subjects including those which are active today– humanitarian human resources, inclusion, disaster risk reduction and climate change, policy and advocacy, quality and accountability, safety and security, logistics, regional humanitarian partnership team and the information, communications and technology (ICT) working groups.

-An active regional network of professionals built on expertise and good practice, working to strengthen effective humanitarian and development outcomes in East and Central Africa
+Vision - An active regional network which promotes effective humanitarian and development outcomes in complex environments across East and Central Africa.

 The IAWG is financed through annual membership fees paid by organizations and also by income generated from IAWG sponsored events.